Warmag2/BtDamageResolver/README.md

 After the import data succeeds (should take a few seconds) the web client should be available and fully operational on port 8787 of localhost.

+### Troubleshooting

+> Unexpected characters in the .env file

+This can be caused by Docker Desktop.
+Disabling "Docker Compose V2" from the settings of Docker Desktop might fix this.

+> Build can't find the NuGet files

+If you downloaded the NuGet packages from GitHub manually, be sure that you renamed them correctly.
+The name should also contain the version number.

+> Unhandled exception rendering component: Cannot assign requested address (localhost:8080)

+In some setups, Docker does always allow accessing localhost addresses.
+You can replace "localhost" with "host.docker.internal".

 ### Services installed

 The following services are now available and running in containers: